yihong1120/Poly-Shield-Detector/README.md

 * **Clear Lists**: Click this button to clear the polygons and reset the scene.

+* **Polygon Opacity Slider**: Adjust this slider to change the opacity of the polygons.

+* **Points and Lines Opacity Radio Button**: Use these buttons to control the opacity of the points and lines.

+* **Right-Click to Delete Polygon**: Right-click on a polygon to delete it.

 ### Select Image

 1. Click the **Upload Image** button.